Keeping Children Safe in Education

 Nothing is more important to us than the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
-We work closely with parents / carers and a range of professional external agencies in order to secure this.
+We work closely with parents and carers in collaboration with a range of professional external agencies in order to secure this.

-Lincolnshire have a safeguarding children’s board – LSCB - who deal with all serious child protection concerns where a child is considered to be at risk of significant harm.
+Lincolnshire have a safeguarding children’s partnership (LSCP) who deal with all serious child protection concerns where a child is considered to be at risk of significant harm.
 Their website can be accessed at:

 If you suspect or believe a child is suffering, or is likely to suffer, significant harm (including any form of mistreatment or abuse) you should ALWAYS report your concerns.